 While we spent time discussing each factor, Donovan zeroed in on lack of recognition.
 When workers are feeling unfulfilled, it may have nothing to do with financial compensation.

 “Everybody needs to hear from the outside that their work is valued, that what they’ve done is recognized, and that they are valuable as people,” says Donovan.

 We often hear from remote professionals that they feel unheard and that their work is unseen.
-Managers must work harder to routinely offer positive feedback, recognition, and praise to their employees to help prevent burnout.
+Managers must work harder to routinely offer positive feedback, recognition, and praise to their employees to help prevent remote work burnout.

 As we discussed in a recent workshop training session with one of our clients, managers of remote and hybrid teams should offer five affirmations or positive comments for every one criticism.
 Donovan explained that affirmation is an important antidote to burnout, and even more essential on remote teams.

 A few ideas for managers and leaders: